klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getAccounts([callback])
 ```

-Return a list of addresses owned by the Klaytn Node.
+Returns a list of addresses owned by the Klaytn Node.

 **Parameters**